DarrelASandbox/playground-ai/deeplearning_ai/sc1_chatgpt_prompt_eng/README.md

 6. **Workflow Integration**: The transcript also discusses integrating this summarization technique into a workflow for more efficient review browsing.
 This includes generating short summaries of numerous reviews, allowing users to quickly scan them and delve into detailed reviews if needed.

 This approach demonstrates the versatility of LLMs in processing and summarizing text, offering valuable insights in a time-efficient manner, especially in data-rich environments like e-commerce.

 &nbsp;

+# Inferring

+- In this lesson, you will infer sentiment and topics from product reviews and news articles.

+&nbsp;